shawnkuo-ghw/hw-ds1/assignment02/problem-3/problem-3.md

 Replacing a node with its successor maintains the sorted order.
 Because the successor is larger than everything in the left subtree and smaller than everything else in the right subtree.

 Connecting a parent to a child (skipping the deleted node) preserves the relative order of the remaining nodes.

+And the rotations in `rebalance` only rearrange whole subtrees, so they also keep this BST order while fixing the heights

 We are only removing links or shortening paths, never creating links to ancestors, thus it is acyclic